NR-NJN/Cyber-Docs/SQL-Injection/blind-injection-cond-errors.md

 ---

 ### Objective
-The goal of this lab is to make use of the blind SQL injection vulnerability present in the cookie ID of the website, and use this to inject a query to retrieve all the password of the `administrator` and then login.
+The goal of this lab is to make use of the blind SQL injection vulnerability present in the cookie ID of the website, and use this to inject a query to retrieve all the password characters of the `administrator` to login.

 ---